Sparks in the Dark: Results

 The results presented in this work are documented in a Github repository~\cite{Sunneborn_Gudnadottir_SparksInTheDark}.
 All computations for the upcoming results have been performed on Virtual Machines (VMs) hosted by Google as a part of a dataproc cluster.
 The cluster contains three VM instances, all of which run four Intel Skylake vCPUs and has $15~\GB$ of RAM; all in order to utilize the distributed aspect of the method.

 Figure~\ref{fig:origvsme} shows a comparison between a 2D frequency or count histogram of the data over a uniform grid and that over the optimally smoothed nonuniform partition corresponding to the MDE histogram of this method.
-All distributions considered in this work have been verified by eye in this way to ensure sensible density estimates are returned by the method.
+All distributions considered in this work have been compared in this way to ensure sensible density estimates are returned by the method.

 The density estimate is presented at three different highest density regions for background in Fig.~\ref{fig:Background}, and for signal in Fig.~\ref{fig:Signal} for the \dave vs. \deltaR combination.